Deploying Playwright on Google Cloud Functions

 Google Cloud Functions offers an excellent platform for integrating with automation tools like Playwright, enabling the execution of browser-based tasks in the cloud.
 Using this setup, you can automate any browser task you want to—for example, UI testing, web scraping, and performance monitoring.

-In this guide, we’ll show you how to set up Playwright with Google Cloud Functions.
+In this guide, we’ll show you how to set up Playwright with GCP.
 Using a Function with this setup comes with drawbacks such as:

 • Compressed browsers required due to file size limits